 - Maintain a minimum grade of "C" in all Dental Hygiene curriculum courses.
 Failure of one Dental Hygiene course will result in the student being dropped from the curriculum with eligibility for readmission the next time the course is offered.
 Readmission will be on a space available basis and the student will also be required to meet all admission requirements for readmission.
-(Refer to Re-Acceptance section below); - Maintain a cumulative GPA of 2.0 or higher; - Submit evidence of and maintain current CPR Healthcare Provider certification throughout the Dental Hygiene curriculum; - · Submit a completed Health Sciences Division physical examination record by the announced deadline in the first semester; and, - Must meet all course requirements, including attendance, according to the policies stated in the course syllabus (required to pass the course).
-Certain general education courses have credit time limits.
+(Refer to Re-Acceptance section below); - Maintain a cumulative GPA of 2.0 or higher; - Submit evidence of and maintain current CPR Healthcare Provider certification throughout the Dental Hygiene curriculum; - Submit a completed Health Sciences Division Health Sciences Division Student Health Record indicating the candidate has the ability to perform the program required physical tasks by the announced deadline in the first semester; and, - Must meet all course requirements, including attendance, according to the policies stated in the course syllabus (required to pass the course).
+Certain general education courses have credit time limits. (continued)